Every year the Insolvency & Trustee Service receives a number of enquiries from bankrupts asking about their tax refunds.

 In the final year of bankruptcy, Inland Revenue will apportion any tax refunds around the date of discharge.
 Refunds due up to the date of discharge come to the Official Assignee, and refunds due after discharge go directly to the taxpayer.

-Bankrupts who are experiencing financial hardship are able to contact the Official Assignee to make a case for some or all of the tax refund money held to be paid to them as an allowance.
-Note however that this can only happen while the taxpayer is bankrupt and not once they have been discharged.
+Bankrupts who experience financial hardship as a result of an overpayment of tax may contact the Official Assignee to make a case for some or all of the tax refund money held to be paid to them.